 What happened to Palau Jellyfish Lake and its gentle harmless jellyfish?
 [VIDEO]

-Palau Jellyfish Lake used to be one of the major attractions of Palau.
-And of course, it is amazing, to watch 20 million or so harmless jellyfish serenely pulsate through the emerald tranquility of the lake’s waters.
+Palau Jellyfish Lake is one of the major attractions of Palau.
+And of course, it is amazing, to watch 8 million or so harmless jellyfish serenely pulsate through the emerald tranquility of the lake’s waters.

-In this article, we will dive deeper into the probable cause why most of these harmless jellyfish vanished!
+In this article, we will dive deeper into the probable cause why many of these harmless jellyfish vanished!

 - Where is Jellyfish Lake